Aaditya-T/QuickCourt/replit.md

 ## Overview

 QuickCourt is a full-stack web application that connects sports enthusiasts with local sports facilities.
-The platform allows users to discover and book courts for various sports like badminton, tennis, basketball, and football.
-It serves three main user types: regular users who want to book facilities and join matches, facility owners who manage their courts and bookings, and administrators who oversee the entire platform.
+The platform allows users to discover and book courts for various sports like badminton, tennis, basketball, and more, while also providing a community feature for organizing and joining matches with other players.

+The application serves three main user types:
+- **Regular users** who want to book facilities and join matches
+- **Facility owners** who manage their courts and bookings
+- **Administrators** who oversee the entire platform

 ## User Preferences